lammps/lammps/doc/src/fix_mdi_qm.rst

 ----------

+The *virial* keyword setting of yes or no determines whether LAMMPS will request the QM code to also compute and return a 6-element symmetric virial tensor for the system.

-The *add* keyword setting of *yes* or *no* determines whether the energy and forces returned by the QM code will be added to the LAMMPS internal energy and forces or not.
+The *add* keyword setting of *yes* or *no* determines whether the energy and forces and virial returned by the QM code will be added to the LAMMPS internal energy and forces and virial or not.
 If the setting is *no* then the default :doc:`fix_modify energy <fix_modify>` and :doc:`fix_modify virial <fix_modify>` settings are also set to *no* and your input scripts should not set them to yes.
 See more details on these fix_modify settings below.

 Whatever the setting for the *add* keyword, the QM energy, forces, and virial will be stored by the fix, so they can be accessed by other